jinwangjoshua/sentiment-analysis/README.md

 ## Starting the REST Service with Language Detection

-You can start the *sentiment analysis service* to access a [language detection] service(https://github.com/ipublia/language-detection).
+You can start the *sentiment analysis service* to access a [language detection](https://github.com/ipublia/language-detection) service.
 The service then first determines the language of the texts and then passes them on to the corresponding sentiment analysis model.

 To start the REST service with language detection in a terminal: